Skip to main content Scroll Top

 Frequently Asked Questions

 Q1.
-What are the key wastewater reuse targets set by the Indian government for 2025?
+What are India’s wastewater reuse targets for 2026?

 Add Comment